 Sample Weekly Schedule (at a glance, subject to change, Eastern Standard Time):

 Monday, Wednesday, Friday: 1 – 4 pm Workshop Classes

 Tuesday, Thursday: 2 – 4 pm Question and Answer Sessions with Faculty and Visiting Writers

-Evening Readings at 7 pm will feature faculty and visiting writers on Monday, Tuesday, Thursday and students on Wednesday.
+Evening Readings will feature faculty, visiting writers and students.